nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- For requets, add a IRequestMessage interface, it's the same as IMessage but it's

-  so we have a type difference between the base IMessage and derived IRequestMessage and IResponseMessage

-- Subscription support, this should be fairly easy as it's not really related to Mitto, it's higher level where the IClient is kept when a Action is run so something can be put on the IConnection Note that this does mean that cleanup needs to be implemented properly, so that's why it would come in handy if it's already in Mitto as users can just inherit from a SubscriptionHandler or something and don't have to thing about cleanups/memory leaks
+- Connection properties (secure/port/ip etc) to Config class Connection stuff should be generic, example IPC/WCF/Websocket, each has different parameters

+- Fix assembly info's

+- Add postfix to messages, example:
+	Ping => PingRequest
+	Pong => PongResponse
+	ACK => ACKResponse

+	This is to prevent namespace conflicts even if the namespace makes the name obsolete for developing it's much easier to have a postfixed

+- MessageProvider.LoadTypes called twice

+- Change namepace order for messages
+  Now it's: <Project>.Message.Request.<Class>
+  Sould be <Project>.Request, will change project structure a bit

 - Keepalive for message processing between Client -> Server -> Queue -> Worker
-    Make it so that ping has more then 1 seconds time to respond when using "bool WebSocket.Ping()""
+    Make it so that ping has more then 1 seconds time to respond when using "bool WebSocket.Ping()" Might have to refactor a bit for passing properties to Mitto.Connection.Websockets,

 - Threading - only need ThreadPool.QueueWorkerItem when processing starts (example the Action<T> and callback methods)